Difference Between Bactericidal and Bacteriostatic

 Bacteriostatic means the process of inhibition of the growth of bacteria.
 It does not kill the bacteria as in the case of bactericidal.

 This is reversible because the bacteria quickly resume their normal function and growth after the drug stops its activity.
-Bacteriostatic antibiotics have fewer side effects and are often prescribed by physicians.
+Bacteriostatic antibiotics have fewer side effects and are prescribed by physicians.

 Comparison Table